The intersection of health and human behavior

 Help others get on the path to wellness.
-At the intersection of health and human behavior, UNE’s Health, Wellness, and Occupational Studies degree will teach you how to work with diverse individuals and populations to assess their wellness and guide them toward healthier lives.
-We offer an optional specialization in Assistive Technology that will broaden your career horizons as you learn how to equip clients with tools that will enhance their independence.
+At the intersection of health and human behavior, UNE’s Occupational Studies degree will teach you how to work with diverse individuals and populations to assess their wellness and guide them toward healthier lives.
+We offer a minor in Assistive Technology that will broaden your career horizons as you learn how to equip clients with tools that will enhance their independence.
 Combining health sciences, wellness promotion, and human occupation, this major is a perfect foundation to a health professions graduate degree or for careers in the health and wellness industry.

-You’ll earn your Health, Wellness, and Occupational Studies degree in a uniquely interprofessional educational environment.
+You’ll earn your Occupational Studies degree in a uniquely interprofessional educational environment.
 With more than a dozen health professions programs and a robust Education Department, UNE situates this major within a web of innovative, interdisciplinary University partnerships.

-Headshot of U N E student Jared Benoit
+Headshot of U N E student Kaleigh Walsh

-The following are some examples of the exciting courses that the Health, Wellness, and Occupational Studies major offers:
+The following are some examples of the exciting courses that the Occupational Studies major offers:

 • Holistic Health